slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Networking types: advocates a, boomerang b, celebrities c, drainers d
 - Networking types: shark, dolphin, drowner.
 - Not what should I do next but who should you speak next?
-- the best way to get value was to start giving it away? you're giving validation -->
+- the best way to get value was to start giving it away? you’re giving validation -->

 ### Why most people don’t like networking?